Data

 An easy way to merge Party-System Indices!

-If you want to merge any of the party-system indices with data from QoG, UCDP, COMPLAB, REPDEM, then you can download a user-tailored dataset from Demscore
+If you want to merge any of the party-system indices with data from QoG, UCDP, COMPLAB, REPDEM, V-Party, and ERT you can download a user-tailored dataset from Demscore

 Cite as: